SteamFork/.github/profile/README.md

 To install SteamFork, flash the bootable image to a USB device and then follow the procedure for your device to boot from removable media.
 From the live mode desktop, open the "Install SteamFork" application and then follow the prompts to install to your device.
 When complete, close the installer, and shut down the device.
 Remove the installation media, and then power the device on to boot into SteamOS.

 * SteamFork only supports systems with AMD APU/GPUs.
-* Installation to removable media such as microsd and usb drive is not currently supported.

 ## Power Management / TDP Control
 To enable management of the device TDP, switch to desktop mode and then install Decky Loader and Simple Decky TDP.